-There are many ways that assets can be handled to achieve the objective of a probate free world for your intended beneficiaries after your death.
+There are many ways that assets can be handled to achieve a probate-free goal.
+This will benefit your intended beneficiaries after your death.
 A living trust is the best mechanism to avoid probate in California.
 Our estate attorney can help you avoid probate in California.

-Yes, the living trust is the most flexible and protective estate planning device available to have assets pass upon your death without probate.
-A properly drafted living trust customized to your needs will function to avoid probate.
-There are pervasive benefits to having an asset pass by way of trust to your chosen beneficiaries.
-To set this up contact Iron Clad Living Asset Protection Lawyer at (951) 691-8897.
+A living trust is the most flexible and protective estate planning device available.
+It allows your assets to pass upon your death without probate.
+A living trust customized to your needs will function to avoid probate.
+There are many benefits to having an asset pass by way of trust to your chosen beneficiaries.
+To set this up, contact Iron Clad Living Asset Protection Lawyer at (951) 691-8897.

 Many people do not realize that probate can be avoided.
-The easy way is to identify someone as your “Pay-On-Death” or “Transfer-Upon-Death” beneficiary on a bank or investment account.
+The easy way is to identify your beneficiary is to specify it on your bank or investment account.
 Any banking institution will permit you to do so on any checking or savings account.
 You are not making the other person a joint owner or user of the account.
 You are making them a beneficiary of the account upon your death.
-For investment accounts, you can contact your brokerage and inquire into designating someone as a beneficiary upon your death.
+You can contact your brokerage and inquire into designating someone as a beneficiary.
 Many benefits that a trust could provide are lost.
 If the beneficiary is still living, then the asset will pass without probate.

-An interesting wrinkle to a living trust is that it can be named the beneficiary of an asset, such as life insurance proceeds.
-The trust will provide much greater protection and flexibility for any asset (such as life insurance monies) paid to it as a beneficiary.
+An interesting wrinkle to a living trust is that it can be named the beneficiary of an asset.
+This includes life insurance proceeds.
+The trust will provide much greater protection and flexibility for any asset.
+This includes life insurance monies paid to it as a beneficiary.